What makes the Cambridge Music course so special?

 Students graduating with degrees in Music go on to a wide range of careers: besides the practice of and teaching of music, these often involve arts administration, academic careers and school teaching.
 But they have also included the law, financial services, the police, journalism, the church, fashion, and language teaching.
-One of our former music students, Sara Mohr-Pietsch, is now a BBC Radio 3 presenter.
-Other notable musicians who studied at Newnham include the renowned harpist Frances Kelly, conductor Monica Buckland, and Anne Denholm, Official Harpist to the Prince of Wales.
+One of our former Music students, Sara Mohr-Pietsch, is now a BBC Radio 3 presenter.
+Other notable musicians who studied at Newnham include the renowned harpist Frances Kelly, conductor Monica Buckland, and Anne Denholm (https://annedenholm.com/), Official Harpist to the Prince of Wales.

 Are there any A-level subjects that are particularly useful?

-Applicants to read music should be taking Music A-level (or its equivalent if applying from overseas); other A-levels can be in almost any subject, whether from arts or sciences.
+Applicants to read Music should be taking Music A-level (or equivalent); other A-levels can be in almost any subject, whether from arts or sciences.
 We also accept ABRSM Grade 8 Theory (Merit or above) as a substitute for A-level music (or its equivalent).
 The main qualities we seek are an interest in the intellectual study of music (rather than an interest focused mainly on its performance), the flexibility to approach musical studies from a wide variety of directions, and pure musical ability (whether on an instrument or with notes on paper).
-Applicants will usually be expected to achieve A*AA at GCE A-Level (or equivalent).
+Applicants will usually be expected to achieve A*AA at GCE A Level (or equivalent).

 Although some keyboard proficiency is useful (all first-year students are required to take a course in keyboard skills), no keyboard grades or other piano qualifications are necessary, and non-keyboard players should not be put off from applying.